 And he took bread, and gave thanks, and brake it, and gave unto them, saying, This is my body which is given for you…Likewise also the cup after supper, saying, This cup is the new testament in my blood, which is shed for you.
 Luke 22:19-20.

-And what woman anywhere is more associated with the resurrection of Jesus than Mary Magdalene, Mariamne of the Tower of the Queen…his mother.
+And what woman anywhere is more associated with the resurrection of Jesus than “Mary”, who in my theory was Mary Magdalene, Mariamne of the Tower of the Queen…his mother.

 [i] Also remember Mary of Bethany…meaning House of the Poor…had a brother who was named Lazarus, a variant on the name Eleazar…whose own daughter might well have been in Jerusalem for the siege.
 She could have been “eminent for her birth” as I suggested, like the Rabbi’s stories of Martha of the House of Boethus.
 I could find no village named Bethezub, though Wikipedia says it was a village in Peraea beyond Jordan with no footnote.